WPDevelopers/embedpress/readme.txt

 -   [Roomshare embeds](http://roomshare.jp/) (Room Share Listing)

-🙌After reading this feature list, you can probably imagine EmbedPress is the best plugin in the market.
+🙌 After reading this feature list, you can probably imagine EmbedPress is the best plugin in the market.
 So, do you want to unlock the advanced features?
 [Upgrade to our Pro version.](https://embedpress.com/#pricing)

 ### 🚀 BACKED BY A TRUSTED TEAM